Skip to content

 Like Newton…

 While Newton never explicitly stated that you must read specific books to understand his work, he did heavily draw upon and reference the writings of others, particularly in his own Principia Mathematica.
-Some key works he consulted include Samuel Foster’s Miscellanies, a treatise on numismatics, alchemy texts like the Artis Auriferae, and occult philosophy books such as Heinrich Cornelius Agrippa’s De Occulta Philosophia
+Some key works he consulted include Samuel Foster’s Miscellanies, a treatise on numismatics, alchemy texts like the Artis Auriferae, and occult philosophy books such as Heinrich Cornelius Agrippa’s De Occulta Philosophia.

 To understand Newton’s scientific ideas, it’s beneficial to explore the intellectual landscape of his time.
 Here’s a more detailed breakdown of some relevant works.